cstrawberry/predictive-universe/docs/paper/02_foundations.md

 *   **The Derivation:** The framework later derives the **dynamical Arrow of Time** from the logic of prediction itself.
 The self-referential nature of the MPU's predictive cycle, when physically instantiated, is shown to necessitate a minimal, irreversible, per-operation thermodynamic cost (`ε ≥ ln 2`, Theorem 31).
 This ubiquitous `ε`-cost acts as a microscopic *ratchet*.

-The framework's assumes a standard statistical property of the physical medium to derive the powerful, dynamical engine that locks the entire universe into a coherent, forward-moving temporal evolution.
+The framework assumes a standard statistical property of the physical medium to derive the powerful, dynamical engine that locks the entire universe into a coherent, forward-moving temporal evolution.

 **2.4.2 The Operational Complexity Proxy Operator ($\hat{C}_v$)**